ADR-006: Lazy discovery — no HTTP in constructors

 • Callers control when discovery happens — supports application-level caching patterns (see Advanced Examples)

-• client_type= mutation preserves cached metadata — no re-discovery
+• client_type= mutation preserves cached SMART metadata — no re-discovery

 Trade-offs: